The Moulton Adventure Group is a non-profit making, voluntary, uniformed youth organisation, based in the village of Moulton in Cheshire.

 The Moulton Adventure Group has a number qualified first aiders and most members of staff have completed courses on child welfare/supervision and health education.
 On the activity front, we have many years of experience in running the activities we offer, some of our staff hold professional qualifications in mountaineering, rock climbing and canoeing.

-The cost of subscription is £1.20 per evening attended, with reductions where there are more than one member attending from each family.
+There is a small subscription per evening attended, with reductions where there are more than one member attending from each family.

 There are additional costs for uniforms and for nights out, for example ice skating.
-Summer Camp generally costs in the region of £95 per child per week, which includes food, activities, transport and insurance.
+Summer Camp generally run at cost (which is considerably cheaper than school trips), which includes food, activities, transport and insurance.

 The Moulton Adventure Group is divided into three sections:-